|

 Culpeper (1616-1654) was an English botanist, herbalist, physician and

 for "sinews, troubled with palsy and cramp".
-For centuries prior to this,
+Amongst other

 plant remedies Culpepper suggested for palsy and trembling were

 bilberries, briony (called "English mandrake"), and mistletoe.
-In the 1696
+In his

 Pharmacopoeia Londinensis, a variety